 Our sailing holidays

-Our sailing holidays are a mixture of hands-on activity afloat, exploration ashore and pure relaxation.
-We aim to arrive at a new harbour or anchorage each evening after the day’s sailing.
+We aim to arrive at a new harbour, or anchorage, each evening after the day’s sailing.
 Whichever direction we head in there are many interesting places to visit.
 On all cruises our highly-trained, friendly and professional crew are on hand to ensure maximum enjoyment and comfort.

 We set sail with mixed parties on board: single people, couples, friends or families, who book by the berth.
 However, it is also possible for families or groups to charter an entire vessel (for more info see our Group charter page) so talk to us if you would like to plan your own group holiday.